 Thus in any proposition we can (and must) disclose as a "nucleus" ("cell") the germs of all the elements of dialectics, and thereby show that dialectics is a property of all human knowledge in general.
 [Lenin (1961), i.e., Philosophical Notebooks, pp.359-60.]

-[Engels's much shorter take on this aspect of Hegel's theory can be found here.]
+[Engels's much shorter version of this aspect of Hegel's theory can be found here.]

-Both of these comrades plainly felt confident they could 'derive' fundamental truths about reality -- not from a scientific investigation of the world --, but from examining a few words seen through Hegel's distorting lens!
+Both of these comrades plainly felt confident they could 'derive' fundamental truths about reality, valid for all of space and time, -- not from a scientific investigation of the world --, but from examining a few words seen through Hegel's distorting lens!

-And yet, dialecticians still tell us with a straight face that their theory has not been imposed on nature!
+And yet, dialecticians still tell us with a straight face that their theory hasn't been imposed on nature!